Rajspeaks/tictactoe/README.md

 # TIC-TAC-TOE
 TIC-TAC-TOE is popular fun game, we all played in our childhood days.
-A simple HTML,CSS &amp; JS made game.
+This is a 2 players game.

 ## TOOLS:
 - HTML